LukasPietzschmann/java-dataflow-graph-poster/README.md

 repo.
 On my machine the original file was located in `~/.local/lib/python3.11/site-packages/pygments/styles/`.

 If you've done this, you can just run `latexmk main.tex`.

+If you don't want to build the poster yourself, you can also download it [here](https://github.com/LukasPietzschmann/java-dataflow-grap-poster/files/13328099/poster.pdf).